JohnAndrewCole/Piano-Tracker-App/README.md

 In future, I will add:

   a.)
 The ability to add notes
   b.)
-The ability to sync across devices (upload the stats to a remote database rather than the
+Upload the stats to a remote database c.)
-      SQLite Database on my LG v20)
-  c.)
 Enhanced functionality, such as ear training and a metronome